November 11, 2017 – To Be Determined

 9-14-17 Jesse Simpson CALM, FIT, COMPLETE.

-Jesse Simpson is the founder of Calm, Fit, Complete, a veteran focused organization.
-A total body wellness – Mind, Body, and Soul – for America’s heroes and their families, CALM, FIT, COMPLETE is a veteran owned and operated nonprofit dedicated to enhancing the lives of both veterans and military children who’s family has been impacted by war.
+Jesse Simpson presented his goals with Calm, Fit, Complete.
+He the founder of Calm, Fit, Complete, a veteran focused organization.
+A total body wellness – Mind, Body, and Soul – for America’s heroes and their families, CALM, FIT, COMPLETE is veteran owned and operated nonprofit dedicated to enhancing the lives of both veterans and military children who’s family has been impacted by war.
 Our family is the first of it’s kind made just for veterans and youth by a team of former service members and military families.
 Our nations veterans have a great deal of life experience and leadership skills and our goal is to capitalize on those strengths ensuring a successful transition into the civilian workforce, all while mentoring youth who may have otherwise been overlooked.(https://calmfitcomplete.org/.)

 8-24-17 Beverly Babb, Arizona Community Tree Council.